Have you ever looked at your laptop’s screen keenly and noticed multiple black spots on a colored background?

 What are Dead Pixels?

 First, we need to know what pixels are.
 Your laptop’s screen comprises approximately 2 million tiny spots of light that make up the overall image you see on the screen.

 If you use a magnifying lens on your screen, you will be able to see that tiny boxes of light make up an overall image.

 Pixels are made up of subpixels, each containing only one of the primary colors.
 From your elementary school knowledge, do you remember what primary colors are?
 Red, blue, and green.

 Get ready for some physics.
-To display the desired image, the colors on the pixels that are not required are blocked by a polarizing filter and only the required colors are allowed through.
+To display the desired image, the colors on the not-required pixels are blocked by a polarizing filter, and only the required colors are allowed through.

 The colors being displayed by the pixels are a product of voltage being applied by a transistor.
-When the required voltage is not supplied, a dead pixel will be formed.
+Therefore, when the required voltage is not supplied, a dead pixel will be formed.

 It is possible to have a dead subpixel where only one of the 3 primary colors is not showing.

 What Causes a Dead Pixel?

 A dead pixel can result in 2 different defects depending on the display panel your laptop screen uses.